uhctf/uhctf.be/content/practical.md

 # Who can participate?

 - Any student, PhD Student, staff member or professor in Computer Science of Hasselt University
-- Any student in the Industrial Engineering: Computer Science department of Hasselt University
+- Any student in the Industrial Engineering: Computer Science and Electronics-IT department of Hasselt University

 # When?
 Where?